-Figure 4-46.
+Figure 4-43.
 Modifying Existing Breakpoints

 The Modify Breakpoints dialog box provides a list of all breakpoints in the design.
-To modify a breakpoint, do the following:
+Select a file-line breakpoint from the list.

-- 1. Select a file-line breakpoint from the list. - 2.
-Click Modify, which opens the File Breakpoint dialog box shown in Figure 4-46. - 3.
+- 2. Click Modify, which opens the File Breakpoint dialog box shown in Figure 4-43. - 3.
 Fill out any of the following fields to modify the selected breakpoint: